mmjsmohit/git_safari/README.md

 appwrite storage createBucket --bucketId imagesbucket --name images --permissions 'read(\"any\")' 'write(\"any\")'
 ```

-## `lib/utils/api.dart`
+## `lib/consts/constants.dart`

-You may need to make some changes in `lib/utils/api.dart`:
+You may need to make some changes in `lib/consts/constants.dart`:

-**url**: This is the endpoint URL.
-If you are testing the app on an android studio emulator and appwrite is configured on localhost, then you don't need to change it.
+**APPWRITE_URL**: This is the endpoint URL.
+If you are testing the app on an android studio emulator and appwrite is configured on cloud.appwrite.io, then you don't need to change it.
 Otherwise, you will need to change the hostname to the URL that you set while initiating appwrite.

-Rest of the `api.dart` should be left as it is.
+Rest of the `constants.dart` should be left as it is.

 ## Register the client on your dashboard